jonvicente/jonvicente.github.io/_pages/about.md

 **Baseline periods** can be used to generate climate stripes, comparing temperature anomalies against different historical averages, such as 1951-1980, 1961-1990, and 1981-2010.
 Using various baselines shows how recent warming trends compare to past norms, emphasizing the urgency of addressing climate change.

+Climate Change & Health - #CC&H
+--
+Climate change poses a significant threat to human health through both **direct and indirect pathways**, such as extreme weather events, deteriorating air quality, the spread of vector-borne diseases and the psychological toll on mental health.
+The stress and anxiety associated with extreme weather events, displacement, and the destruction of homes and livelihoods can lead to severe mental health consequences, including **depression and anxiety**.
+Vulnerable populations, including children, the elderly, and low-income communities, face heightened risks.
+Addressing these health impacts necessitates robust mitigation efforts to reduce greenhouse gas emissions and comprehensive adaptation strategies to strengthen healthcare infrastructure and resilience.
+International and local initiatives are crucial in developing effective responses to safeguard public health in the face of a changing climate.
+For more detailed information, visit our **"#CC&H"** section directly.

 ------
 If you require any further information, **feel free to contact me to discuss, or any potential research collaborations**.
 More info can be found [here](https://jonvicente.github.io/files/CV_Jonathan-Vicente.pdf) or [e-mail](mailto:jonathanvice@gmail.com).